amenesik/terraform-provider-amenesik/README.md

 The following tags are currently defined for BEAM documents, and other than the Probe tag, should all be self-explanatory:

-- Title : defines the title of the BEAM resource
+- Title : Defines the title of the BEAM resource,
-- SubTitle : defines the sub title of the BEAM resource
+- SubTitle : Defines the sub title of the BEAM resource,
-- Author : defines the author of the BEAM resource
+- Author : Defines the author of the BEAM resource,
-- Version : defines the version of the BEAM resource
+- Version : Defines the version of the BEAM resource,
-- Date : defines the date of creation or modification of the document
+- Date : Defines the date of creation or modification of the document,
-- Account : defines the default, or global, provisioning account
+- Account : Defines the default, or global, provisioning account,
-- Provider : defines the default, or global, provisioning category
+- Provider : Defines the default, or global, provisioning category,
-- Zone : defines the default, or global, provisioning zone
+- Zone : Defines the default, or global, provisioning zone,
-- Domain : defines the default, or global, domain name
+- Domain : Defines the default, or global, domain name,
-- Probe : defines the name of an Amenesik Enterprise Cloud Probe definition.
+- Probe : Defines the name of an Amenesik Enterprise Cloud Probe definition.

 The following configuration document snippet shows an example of tag definitions.